yrp604/rappel/README.md

 0xf0:   00000000        00000000        00000000        00000000
 ```

-There are some other regsets the kernel exports via ptrace(), but they're dependent on kernel version, and didn't want to try to detect and adjust at runtime.
+There are some other regsets the kernel exports via ptrace(), but they're dependent on kernel version, and I didn't want to try to detect and adjust at runtime.
 If you want them, you should just need to add the storage in `proc_info_t`, edit `ptrace_collect_regs_<arch>()`, then add the display in the relevant `display` function.

 Right now supported platforms are determined by what hardware I own.
 Adding a new architecture shouldn't be too difficult, as most of the code can be adapted from existing archs.